OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 * The [Colorado Water Conservation Board (CWCB)'s](http://cwcb.state.co.us/water-management/basin-roundtables/Pages/main.aspx) website contains information about the basin roundtables, such as dates for roundtable basin meetings, meeting minutes and links to reports and documents.
 * [Colorado's Water Plan](https://www.colorado.gov/pacific/cowaterplan/basins) website also provides some information about each basin and provides links to basin roundtable websites, if applicable.
 The website also provides links to Basin Implementation Plans.
+* IBCC basin boundaries were found by accessing the Colorado Water Conservation Board's Data Viewer (https://www.coloradodnr.info/h5v/Index.html?viewer=cwcbviewer).
+The "IBCC Basin" layer was downloaded and opened in QGIS, converted to WGS 84 (EPSG:4326) and saved in GeoJSON format.

 ## How to Use the Data ##

 The Colorado Roundtable Basins dataset provides a list of IBCC basins.
 In the future, there may be unique identifiers for each basin and this dataset will allow cross-referencing the identifiers so that other datasets can be joined.
-For example, the [Colorado Municipalities dataset](owf-data-co-municipalities) contains basin names and can be used to link additional data.
+For example, the [Colorado Municipalities dataset](https://github.com/OpenWaterFoundation/owf-data-co-municipalities) contains basin names and can be used to link additional data.

 The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.

 The format and contents of the dataset will change over time.
-It is recommended to save a copy of the dataset.
+It is recommended to save a copy of the dataset for local processing or to fix the version in time.

+## Disclaimer ##

+OWF has created a complete statewide dataset of roundtable basins.
+OWF will attempt to fill data gaps as the dataset is used for analysis and funding allows for more data review.
+OWF provides no guarantee as to the accuracy of the data.  **Use this dataset at your own risk.**  OWF welcomes feedback to improve the dataset.

 ## License ##